ianepreston/ianepreston.github.io/_posts/2020-02-15-windows-ds-software.md

 #### SSH note

 I had an old install of putty when I first set up git bash.
 Even though I told it to use OpenSSH I guess I still had putty set somewhere in my environment.
 I had to modify the ```GIT_SSH``` environment variable for my system to point to the git ssh utility, which in my case was at ```C:\Program Files\Git\usr\bin\ssh```.
+Most people shouldn't have to do this.

 ### Additional utilities